Ravenna homeowner's noose display raises concerns

 The noose is hanging from a private light pole at a home at Walnut Street and Bennett Avenue, located off the driveway, which fronts on Bennett.
 Also mounted on the private pole are a light and a surveillance camera.

-The resident who lives in the house did not answer the door when contacted on Wednesday.
+The resident who lives in the house did not answer the door Wednesday.

-Mayor Frank Seman said he is going to look into whether the noose is legal or not.
-But he condemned the display, saying is “offensive to many people.”
+Mayor Frank Seman said he is going to look into whether the noose is legal.
+But he condemned the display, saying it is “offensive to many people.”

 “I don’t think a noose is appropriate in this day and age,” he said.
 “It doesn’t represent what we’re trying to accomplish.”

-Frank Cimino, the city’s law director, couldn’t be immediately reached to answer the question of whether the noose represents threatening conduct.
-A neighbor, who didn’t want to be identified, told the television station that the noose represented a message to vandals who had slashed his tires previously.
+Frank Cimino, the city’s law director, couldn’t be reached to answer the question of whether the noose represents threatening conduct.
+A neighbor who didn’t want to be identified told the television station that the noose represented a message to vandals who had slashed the homeowner's tires.

 An African-American man who lives near the house, but who did not want to be identified, said he didn’t have a problem with free speech, and believed people should be free to put whatever they want on their property.
 But at the same time, he said, the noose sends a message.